 Follow the five Ws (and one H) when you put your communication plan together.
 These questions (and you might want to add some of your own) will help you define your audience, clarify your message and set your communication objectives.

 With many groups involved and differing interests at stake, politics will always rear its head.
 Obstacles might originate a couple of layers up from the project team – so communicate in a way that gains the confidence of senior leaders and ensures their buy-in.

 Overcome organisational culture problems by gaining a deep understanding of the different parties involved.
 Your role here is to be an intermediary.
 Be aware of differences and tailor project communications accordingly.

 Language matters.
 When you have specialists from varied disciplines involved in a project, the business unit jargon can be a barrier to effective communication and can lead to misplaced assumptions.
 Aim for common understanding in your communications.

 Communication is central to the success of a project and more broadly, part of most management processes today.
 It spans the entire life of a project beginning before the project kicks off and continuing after go-live.

 But to get real value from your communication plan, it has to be efficient, targeted and timely.
 Always put your audience first — how will they receive your message, and how will it affect something they do?

-Communication up to leadership and down to your teams is essential for a successful project or program of work.
+Communication to senior leadership as well as to your delivery teams is essential for a successful project or program of work.
 Doing it well is also a sign of strong leadership and trustworthiness.
 Lead through clear, relevant, concise, accessible and timely communications.
 Listen openly and get the best out of your project stakeholders at every level.